 During late 2018 we welcomed four new full-time staff members at Avington.
 Three farm residents include overseer Kyle Cordy, formerly a jackaroo at Avington, along with two new Jackaroos Damien Goodman and Emily Webbware, who also joined the team and are settling into work and life on the farm.

-As overseer, Kyle has a key role in the day-to-day operations of the farm.
-Reporting to and assisting the Farm Manager, he focuses on livestock health, pastures, property/plant maintenance and development, as well as team performance.
+As farm operations manager, Kyle has a key role in the day-to-day operations of the farm, focussing on livestock health, pastures, property/plant maintenance and development, as well as team performance.